A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 <- sum(H1) / H0 posterior_odds

 After calculating the posterior odds, we need to divide these by the prior odds in order to obtain the Bayes factor.
-For this first Bayes factor, the prior odds are defined as:
+For this Bayes factor, the prior odds are defined as:

 \[ \frac{(\exp(\lambda) - 1 - \lambda)}{\lambda}.\] Since we leave the default value for the rate parameter \(\lambda\) of the Poisson distribution, we calculate the prior odds as follows: